jayshrej/football-world-cup/README.md

 4. Heap memory should be configured for the max allowed active matches.

 Time and Space complexity calculations:
-1. Time complexity of the algorithm: O(n)
+1. Time complexity of the algorithm: O(nlogn), due to use of sorting.
 2. Space complexity is: O(n), due to use of an extra list in getSummaryByTotalScore() method.

 Main file: com.worldcup.football.main.WorldCupMain.java